movahhedi/numeral-convert/README.md

-# convert-numbers
+# numeral-convert
 Convert Persian, Arabic and English numbers to each other.

 ## Installation

-To install convert-numbers, you can use either npm or Yarn.
+To install numeral-convert, you can use either npm or Yarn.

 ```
-npm install convert-numbers
+npm install numeral-convert

 // OR

-yarn add convert-numbers
+yarn add numeral-convert
 ```

 ## Usage

-The following are the functions provided by convert-numbers:
+The following are the functions provided by numeral-convert:

 * `EnglishToPersian()`: Converts English numerals to Persian numerals.
 * `EnglishToArabic()`: Converts English numerals to Arabic numerals.